 - Arrival at St. Francis College

-A student is considered “international” if he or she is not a citizen or permanent resident of the United States.
+A student is considered “international” if they are not a citizen or permanent resident of the United States.
 The term assigned to describe international students by the U.S. Department of Homeland Security is called “F-1,” and is used interchangeably to describe both legal status and visa type.

 - International Admissions